wraithan/resume/docs/technical_skills.rst

 first language, so coming back to it after spending years doing other development is quite a bit of fun.
 Most of the development has been for arduino compatible chips, communicating with the outside world using serial.

+I also have had to read a lot of C++ while inspecting the internals of Node.js and V8, developing my ability to read other people's C++ in complex environments.